carpentriesoffline/offlinedatasci/paper.md

 content on this local teaching server easier.
-To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data science who anticipate unreliable or no access to the internet.
-It downloads a selection of software installers, configures partial mirrors of package repositories, and downloads lessons content for later use on the internet limited computer.
-This means that when an internet connection is available a single command can be executed to download, update, and configure all necessary material for later use.
+To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data science who anticipate unreliable or no access to the Internet.
+It downloads a selection of software installers, configures partial mirrors of package repositories, and downloads lessons content for later use on the Internet limited computer.
+This means that when an Internet connection is available a single command can be executed to download, update, and configure all necessary material for later use.